-In this lesson you can learn how to use trendlines in Excel.
+In this Excel tutorial lesson, you will learn how to use trendlines in Excel.

-Trendlines are useful when you present data changing over time.
-The trend line on the chart is also used to predict the distribution of the data in the future or the past.
+Trendlines are useful when you present data that is changing over time.
+The trend line on the chart is also used to predict the distribution of the data in the future or in the past.
 Forecasting is used in statistics and econometrics, where it is called regression.

-Trendlines in Excel can be added only into uncumultive and two-dimensional charts.
-Types of graphs, which can be used to: area, column, line, stock, bar, scatter and bubble.
-Trend lines can not be added to the chart: three-dimensional, stacked and radar, pie, surface and ring.
+Trendlines in Excel can be added only to uncumulative and two-dimensional charts.
+Types of graphs, which can be used to: area, column, line, stock, bar, scatter, and bubble.
+Trend lines can not be added to the chart: three-dimensional, stacked, radar, pie, surface, and ring.

-I created a simple line chart as an example.
+As an example, I created a simple line chart.

 Linear Trendline for this sample line chart will be like in the picture below.

-In this way, you can insert a very simple trendlines.
-You get more opportunities after selecting More Trendline Options button.
+In this way, you can insert a very simple trendline.
+You get more opportunities after selecting the More Trendline Options button.

-This dialog box gives you a lot of options to work with trendlines.
-For example, let's see how it will look next 10 Forward Forecast periods for your sample trendline.
+This dialog box gives you a lot of options for working with trendlines.
+For example, let's see how it will look in the next 10 Forward Forecast periods for your sample trendline.

-As you can see, the trendlines are pretty useful tool.
+As you can see, the trendlines are pretty useful tools.